Venkysanju246/Venkysanju246/README.md

 - 💬 About Me **I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and make use of them to solve real-life problems.**
 - Know more about me - <a href="https://drive.google.com/file/d/1YaN8KOxqMSSdhfoKYKrngtS3A0GE48nw/view?usp=share_link">Resume</a>
+- 👨‍💻 All of my projects are available at - <a href="https://venkysanju246.github.io/">Porfolio</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">